-If you are keen to work with The Torch and help make a positive impact on people’s lives then we are interested in hearing from you.
+If you are keen to work with The Torch supporting First Nations artists to paint a brighter future for themselves and the community, then we are interested in hearing from you.

 We encourage anyone interested in this role to get in touch with Tarsha Davis, The Torch’s Program Manager, to have a yarn prior to the application deadline on 0436 388 142 (email firstname.lastname@example.org).View the position description here.

 To apply, please send us your CV and a 2-page (maximum) letter outlining why you would be suitable for the role, your current creative practice, and any additional work experience that will support your application.

 Send your application via email to Nerissa Broben email@example.com by 5pm Monday 23 January 2023.